MicrosoftDocs/fabric-docs/docs/real-time-intelligence/workspace-monitoring-eventhouse.md

 ---
 title: Eventhouse workspace monitoring overview
-description: Understand what is workspace monitoring in Microsoft Fabric and how it can help you to gain insights into the usage and performance of your workspace.
+description: Understand Eventhouse operations workspace monitoring in Fabric and how it can help you to gain insights into the usage and performance of your workspace.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: concept-article